alanbong/dotfiles/README.md

 ```
 git clone
-chmod +x linx_all.sh
+chmod +x link_all.sh
 POOF!
-You atr amazing!
+You are amazing!
 ```